Addiction and Chronic Disease: What’s the Connection and How Can I Get Help?

 Methamphetamine addiction, whether it’s prescription Desoxyn® or illegally manufactured crystal meth, can create severe central nervous system dysfunction.
 It also severely increases the risk of cardiac arrest, serious dental issues, stroke, brain damage, paranoia, anxiety, and more.
 The risk of chronic disease associated with meth addiction may also be compounded by the chemicals that are often used to “cut” illegal supplies to make them cheaper and more potent during the refining process.
 These chemicals often include things like brake fluid, antifreeze, and ammonia.

-Recovery Unplugged offers comprehensive medical care for you or your loved one’s addiction symptoms and all chronic health conditions related to your substance use.
+Recovery Unplugged offers treatment for addiction and may address chronic health conditions related to substance use, as part of a comprehensive care approach.
 Get the help you need today for the long-term health issues associated with your addiction.
-We’re in-network with most major insurance companies and offer locations across the country.
+We’re in-network with most major insurance companies and offer locations nationwide.
 Call us today to start your treatment and reclaim your physical and mental health.